jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users-k8s.md

 ![jupyterhub-2-config](images/jupyterhub-2-config-k8s.png)

-As you can see, you have the possibility to configure the following fields.
+As you can see, you can configure the following fields.

 ### 3.1) CPUs

-Here you can select the number of cpus you want associate with your Jupyter Lab instance.
+Here you can select the number of CPUs you want to associate with your JupyterLab instance.
-The available choices are: 1, 4, 8 and 16.
+The available choices are: 1, 4, 8, and 16.
-If you select a number of cpus greater than 1 ensure that your code is able to use a multicore architecture, otherwise your application will use only 1 cpu.
+If you select a number of CPUs greater than 1, ensure that your code is able to use a multicore architecture; otherwise, your application will use only one CPU.

-If you don't know what select, select 1 cpu.
-You have always to change it later.
+If you don't know what to select, choose 1 CPU.
+You can always change it later.

 ### 3.2) Memory (RAM)

-Here you can select the amount of RAM memory you want associate with your Jupyter Lab instance.
+Here you can select the amount of RAM memory you want to associate with your JupyterLab instance.
-The available choices are: 4, 8, 16 and 32 GB.
+The available choices are: 4, 8, 16, and 32 GB.
-You should select the mininum value that allow your application to run.
+You should select the minimum value that allows your application to run.

-If you don't know what select, select 8 GB.
-You have always to change it later.
+If you don't know what to select, choose 8 GB.
+You can always change it later.

 ### 3.3) User group

-Users can have multiple groups, for example because collaborate with different teams (each having own team directory).
+Users can have multiple groups, for example, because they collaborate with different teams (each with its own team directory).

-When users want their Jupyter Lab instance can read/write files in this shared directories, the corresponding team group should be selected.
+When users want their JupyterLab instance to be able to read/write files in these shared directories, the corresponding team group should be selected.

-If you don't know what select, just leave the default value.
+If you don't know what to select, just leave the default value.

 ### 3.4) GPU

-You will see this section only if you allowed to use the GPU.
+You will see this section only if you are allowed to use a GPU.
-In this moment only GPU with a dedicated memory of 5GB are available.
-In the case your application requires a more powerful GPU, please open a ticket with the title “ReCaS HPC/GPU: JupyterHub with powerful GPU” where you can explain the reasons you need a more powerful GPU.
+Currently, only GPUs with a dedicated memory of 5GB are available.
+If your application requires a more powerful GPU, please open a ticket with the title “ReCaS HPC/GPU: JupyterHub with powerful GPU” where you can explain the reasons you need a more powerful GPU.
-You should select the GPU only if your application is able to use it.
+You should select a GPU only if your application is able to use it.

-In the picture you saw the possibility to select different GPU models and how many of them are used in that moment.
-You will see only GPU models you have been authorized.
+The image shows that you can select different GPU models and how many of them are currently in use.
+You will only see GPU models you have been authorized to use.

-Only authorized users can select a GPU, please see below how to request one.
+Only authorized users can select a GPU; please see below how to request one.

 ### 3.5) Additional paths to mount

-By default your personal home directory (usually `/lustrehome/{username}`) is mounted AUTOMATICALLY inside your Jupyter Lab instance **DO NOT INSERT YOUR PERSONAL HOME DIRECTORY HERE**.
+By default, your personal home directory (usually `/lustrehome/{username}`) is mounted AUTOMATICALLY inside your JupyterLab instance. **DO NOT INSERT YOUR PERSONAL HOME DIRECTORY HERE**.

-This configuration section allows you to mount additional and **ALREADY CREATED** directories, like those used to shared files in a team.
+This configuration section allows you to mount additional and **ALREADY CREATED** directories, such as those used for sharing files in a team.

-Multiple paths can be inserted in this field but they should be separeted using the comma without spaces, e.g. `/lustre/path1,/lustre/path2`.
+Multiple paths can be inserted in this field, but they should be separated by commas with no spaces, e.g., `/lustre/path1,/lustre/path2`.

 !!! note
     These configuration fields are not permanent and can be changed.
     To do that, delete your instance and request a new one using the new configuration.
-    Please, see below how to delete your instance and create a new one.
+    Please see below how to delete your instance and create a new one.

 ## 4) JupyterLab

-As soon as the configuration phase is terminated, the Jupyter Lab instance is launched.
+Once the configuration phase is complete, the JupyterLab instance is launched.
-After its initialization, the following image shows you the interface you will see.
+After its initialization, the following image shows the interface you will see.

 ![jupyterhub-3-lab](images/jupyterhub-3-lab.png)

-There is a dedicated guide for Jupyter Lab, accessible to this [link](https://jvino.github.io/cluster-hpc-gpu-guides/guides/jupyter-lab/).
+There is a dedicated guide for JupyterLab, accessible at this [link](https://jvino.github.io/cluster-hpc-gpu-guides/guides/jupyter-lab/).

-## 5) Delete you Jupyter instance
+## 5) Deleting your Jupyter instance

-**The ReCaS datacenter does not have infinite resources. **
+**The ReCaS datacenter does not have infinite resources.**

-We apprecciate if you decide to delete your Jupyter instance in the case you know in the near future you will not use it.
+We appreciate it if you delete your Jupyter instance when you know you won't be using it for a while.
-When you will need to use it, you can request a new one with a couple of clicks!
+When you need to use it, you can request a new one with a couple of clicks!
-You could remove it also in the case you would like to change the instance configuration, for example is you want add more resources to it.
+You can also remove it if you want to change the instance configuration, for example, if you want to add more resources to it.

-To remove your Jupyter instance, access to `Files -> Hub Control Panel` as shown in the following image:
+To remove your Jupyter instance, access `Files -> Hub Control Panel` as shown in the following image:

 ![jupyterhub-4-hub-control-panel](images/jupyterhub-4-hub-control-panel.png)

-And then click on the `Stop My Server' red button.
+And then click the `Stop My Server` red button.

 ![jupyterhub-5-hub-control-panel-stop-server](images/jupyterhub-5-hub-control-panel-stop-server.png)

-After few seconds, your instance will be deleted.
+After a few seconds, your instance will be deleted.
-If you would request a new one, click on the `Start My Server` blue button.
+To request a new one, click the `Start My Server` blue button.

-## 6) Additional informations
+## 6) Additional information

-Each Jupyter instance is configured to delete it **automatically** if you don't use it for at least a day.
+Each Jupyter instance is configured to be deleted **automatically** if you don't use it for at least a day.

 Please save all important files in your GPFS directories.

-Your Jupyter instance is executed inside a container and **ONLY** the files stored in directories in the ReCaS-Bari GPFS file system will be preserved, namely `/lustrehome/{username}` or `/lustre/{some-directory}`.
-Any local file content or module installation are lost if the container is stopped or crashes.
-So, use the GPFS file system for all your important files.
+Your Jupyter instance runs inside a container, and **ONLY** the files stored in directories in the ReCaS-Bari GPFS file system will be preserved, namely `/lustrehome/{username}` or `/lustre/{some-directory}`.
+Any local file content or module installations are lost if the container is stopped or crashes.
+Therefore, use the GPFS file system for all your important files.

-**Containers could crash at any time also during the execution of the code**, partial results CAN NOT be restored and will be lost.
-To manage this situation, consider storing in your HOME directory in GPFS all partial results.
+**Containers could crash at any time, even during code execution.** Partial results CANNOT be restored and will be lost.
+To manage this situation, consider storing all partial results in your HOME directory in GPFS.

-Also consider that you do not have infinite space in the GPFS file system.
+Also, consider that you do not have infinite space in the GPFS file system.
 Use it wisely.

-Delete files using Jupyter Lab will create a *.Trash* hidden folder in your HOME directory.
-To remove completely files, please access using SSH to `frontend.recas.ba.infn.it`.
-The content of the *.Trash* folder contribute to your quota.
+Deleting files using JupyterLab will create a hidden folder named *.Trash* in your HOME directory.
+To completely remove files, please access `frontend.recas.ba.infn.it` using SSH.
+The content of the *.Trash* folder contributes to your quota.

 ## 7) Service request
-Jupyter Lab on HPC/GPU cluster is available only for those users with a **ReCaS-Bari HPC/HTC account active** and the access to the **JupyterHub service enabled**.
-Both of them can be request using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2).
+JupyterLab on the HPC/GPU cluster is available only to users with an **active ReCaS-Bari HPC/HTC account** and **JupyterHub service enabled**.
+Both can be requested via this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2).

-In the following image you can see how to request the ReCaS account, the access to the JupyterHub and the access to the GPU.
+In the following image, you can see how to request the ReCaS account, access to JupyterHub, and access to the GPU.

 ![jupyterhub-request-gpu](images/jupyterhub-request-gpu.png)

-The access to JupyterHub is for everyone with a ReCaS Account.
+Access to JupyterHub is for everyone with a ReCaS account.

-**The use of GPUs is restricted only for those having a STRONG motivation.**
+**The use of GPUs is restricted only to those with a STRONG motivation.**

-You can check if the registration is successfully completed by access to the `frontend.recas.ba.infn.it` server via ssh:
+You can check if the registration is successfully completed by connecting to the `frontend.recas.ba.infn.it` server via ssh:

 `ssh <username>@frontend.recas.ba.infn.it`

-After that, you can request your personal Jupyter Lab instance using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).
+After that, you can request your personal JupyterLab instance via this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).